Hot Canterbury weather can create high river levels

 Visitors and residents of Canterbury are being urged to check the weather conditions before they take vehicles near or onto major riverbeds, particularly the Waimakariri.

-This summer, there have been several instances of people being taken by surprise by rising river levels at popular recreation spots resulting in rescues.
+Last summer, there were several instances of people being taken by surprise by rising river levels at popular recreation spots resulting in rescues.

 On the Waimakariri River there are many riverbed access points – such as Kaiapoi Island, Haul Road and Harrs Road - where vehicles can potentially become stranded by rising river levels.